adiati98/adiati98/README.md

     <li>Top 7 DEV — <a href="https://dev.to/devteam/the-7-most-popular-dev-posts-from-the-past-week-5h5d">March</a>, <a href="https://dev.to/devteam/top-7-featured-dev-posts-from-the-past-week-3h2i">August</a>, <a href="https://dev.to/devteam/top-7-featured-dev-posts-from-the-past-week-35fb">November</a> 2021
       <ul>
         <li><a href="https://dev.to/adiatiayu/contributing-to-open-source-101-2dnm">Contributing To Open-Source 101</a> — November 2021</li>
-        <li><a href="https://dev.to/adiatiayu/project-collaboration-and-pair-programming-4be6">Project Collaboration And Pair Programming — August 2021</a></li>
+        <li><a href="https://dev.to/adiatiayu/project-collaboration-and-pair-programming-4be6">Project Collaboration And Pair Programming</a> — August 2021</li>
         <li><a href="https://dev.to/adiatiayu/10-free-and-affordable-resources-to-learn-frontend-web-development-1ehb">10+ Free And Affordable Resources To Learn Frontend Web Development</a> — March 2021</li>
       </ul>
     </li>